upper/upper.io/upper-docs/upper.io/v3/content/mongo/index.md

   // The database is queried for the rows inserted. res := birthdayCollection.Find()

-  // Query all results and fill the birthday variable with them. var birthday []Birthday
+  // The 'birthdays' variable is filled with the results found. var birthday []Birthday

   err = res.All(&birthday)